 Where to Stay in Kobe

-I’ll be returning to Kobe in a few weeks during the 2021 cherry blossom season, so although I haven’t been concerned much about Kobe hotels in the past, they’ve been on my mind a lot lately.
+I return to Kobe often, so Kobe hotels are always on my mind.
 Personally, I’ll be staying at Kobe Plaza Hotel West on my next visit to the city, though I also considered going higher-end at the five-star Oriental Hotel, and in the past might’ve chosen to save with a more budget-friendly stay at Maya Guesthouse.

 With this being said, all but one or two hotels in Kobe leave something to be desired, especially when compared to properties elsewhere in Japan.
 Your focus, therefore, should not be so much a particular hotel, but rather the best area to stay in Kobe.
 (Which, unless you decide to book a night or two at Eriko’s homestay, should generally be as close to Sannomiya or Motomachi stations as possible.)